-In continuation of our strategy to grow our core businesses, we have recently acquired, and have entered into agreements to acquire, additional gaming and entertainment and oil and as assets from affiliates of Mr. Icahn.
-See "Pending Acquisitions."
+In continuation of our strategy to grow our core businesses, we have recently acquired, and have entered into agreements to acquire, additional gaming and entertainment and oil and gas assets from affiliates of Mr. Icahn.

 To capitalize on favorable real estate market conditions and the mature nature of our commercial real estate portfolio, we have offered our rental real estate portfolio for sale.
 During the year ended December 31, 2004, we sold 57 rental real estate properties for approximately \$245.4 million.
 These properties were encumbered by mortgage debt of approximately \$93.8 million that we repaid from the sale proceeds.
 As of December 31, 2004, we owned 71 rental real estate properties with a book value of approximately \$196.3 million, individually encumbered by mortgage debt which aggregated approximately \$91.9 million.
 As of December 31, 2004, we had entered into conditional sales contracts or letters of intent for 15 rental real estate properties.
 Selling prices for the properties covered by the contracts or letters of intent would total approximately \$97.9 million.
 These properties are encumbered by mortgage debt of approximately \$36.0 million.
 Because of the conditional nature of sales contracts and letters of intent, we cannot be certain that these properties will be sold.
 We continue to seek purchasers for our remaining rental real estate portfolio.
 We cannot be certain that we will receive offers satisfactory to us or, if we receive offers, any of the properties will ultimately be sold at prices acceptable to us.
-From January 1, 2005 through March 1, 2005, we sold four of these rental real estate properties for approximately \$46.5 million.
-These properties were encumbered by approximately \$10.8 million of mortgage debt.